 The Bodhisatta was once a king’s advisor.
 King Vedeha had the Bodhisatta sit on his throne and listen to the goddess living in the royal parasol recite four riddles.
-The Bodhisatta easily answered them all.
+And he easily answered them all.

 - “She abuses him roundly, yet she wishes him to be near; and he is dearer than a husband.” – A young child of seven years, old enough to help with household chores, will ask for a tasty treat when told to go to the field or market, but after getting it refuses to go.
 The mother yells and threatens to hit him with a stick, so he runs off to play at some relative’s home.
 Her heart pained and her eyes red from tears, she searches around for her son and squeezes him tight when she finds him.

-- “One provides food, drink, clothes, and lodging, and good men take them away; yet they are dearer than a husband.” – Devout people delight in giving alms to religious brahmins who give nothing in return.
+- “People provide food, drink, clothes, and lodging, and good men take them away; yet they are dearer than a husband.” – Devout people delight in giving alms to religious brahmins who give nothing in return.

-Both the goddess and the king rewarded the Bodhisatta with perfumes, flowers, gold, gems, and the like for answering the riddles, and the king elevated him to commander-in-chief.
+Both the goddess and the king rewarded the Bodhisatta with perfumes, flowers, gold, gems, and more for answering the riddles, and the king elevated him to commander-in-chief.